Eno: Some Suggestions (in Plain English)

 Thanks for reading here.
 Should anyone be interested in my work; principally writing, photography, and teaching, see my MEDIA and UNIVERSITY pages.
 Meanwhile, stay tuned with Kulture Kiosk via The Atlas or on Facebook, Twitter, and Instagram where you can see some of my photos from around the world.
-Blog originally posted December 2017.
+Blog originally posted December 2017 and contains affiliate links.

 In Dark Trees (from Another Green World) – Brian Eno